 Statement of Need

 This element may also be called a Needs Section or Problem Statement.
 Without being too wordy, you do want to put your proposal in context and provide useful data that will assist the reviewer in considering and justifying a recommendation to award the grant to you.
 For example, a general statement about the needs of children will not be as useful or compelling as the impact of solid data about dropout rates and income levels in a specific area and how that relates to your proposal.
 It is particularly important to provide solid data about your target population and the problem being adressed in proposals to the Federal Government and National Foundations.
+And remember, often a picture is worth a thousand words.
+Some well-done graphs and tables can communicate a ton of information without boring the reader!

 This is the place to present the proposal in detail.
 It follows the Executive Summary and the Staement Need quite logically, allowing the reader to see how your program comes into being.
 It must include specifics regarding your goals and objectives, details on individual expected outcomes, specific dates by which you wish to accomplish your objectives, and how you will evaluate your program.
 You should also provide details on your target population, proposed activities, program staff and their responsibilities, and any partners you plan to work with.
 In short, you are presenting what you are going to do, how you are going to do it, and how you will measure and evaluate it on an ongoing basis.